 Now they’re looking for a reason to buy from you instead of someone else.

 Delivering content that matches those two groups’ expectations will help you convince them you’re worthy doing business with and provide them with a proof they need to buy from you.

-A couple of ideas how to do it:
+A couple of ideas on how to do it:

 Gazelle targets first-time visitors with a powerful “Get to Know Gazelle” section including numbers of units sold, testimonials, logos, and ratings.

 Include in-depth technical documentation to provide returning visitors with final proof that would convince them to buy.

 Kelty’s product pages, apart from strong sales copy aiming to convince visitors to buy, feature thorough and in-depth specifications sections.
 These three tabs contain all the information a person making the buying decision would need to pick their product over a competitor’s one.